East Seattle School Parcel Subdivision

 Please also encourage the developer to build smaller homes perhaps a few one story accessible homes to meet the demographic that needs this style of home.
 Please consider incentives in the future that will encourage developers to build smaller one story homes.

-EastSeattle almost 5 years ago
+EastSeattle over 5 years ago

 characters left